Why freshers should start preparing NOW for their investment banking career

 Read up on banking basics and start using social media

 Aside from attending events and presentations, you can prepare for the internship application process by learning basic finance concepts and getting familiar with banking jargon.
-If you don’t know your bulls from your bears, then our helpful glossary will get you started.
+If you don’t know your bulls from your bears, then our helpful glossary and overview of the investment banking industry will get you started.

 Once you’ve grasped the basics, it would be a good idea to start following business news – you could begin with the business section of your favourite news channel or broadsheet and you could try reading publications with a strong business or finance focus, such as the Financial Times or The Economist.